 There is a big collection on Cults3d which is associated with COVID-19.
 It consists of a large variety of free 3D printable files, from soap holders to face shields.
 Although this collection may give some inspiring ideas and even short-term solutions, we strongly recommend to be cautious as of false PPE (Personal Protective Equipment) may do more harm than good.

-Ventilator Design Competitions
+Ventilator and Other Design Competitions

 There are a few competitions announced that aim to develop affordable ventilators to help to survive coronavirus.
 Ventilator Challenge by coventchallenge.com was one, another was Montreal Hospitals Challenge with CAD $200k prize for low-cost ventilators design.
+Please check our list of 3D printing competitions for the updates on the subject.

 Groups on Social Media